 You can even complete this exercise with a resistant band instead of weights like barbells, kettlebells, or medicine balls.

 This exercise is essentially the same as the elevated hip thrust, but this time you will be laying on your back.
 You can use a knee band to increase the difficulty of the exercise.
 Once again, make sure that your shoulders, hips, and knees form a straight line.

-This one is a great stretch and exercise in one.
+This provides a great stretch for your hip hinge.
 This will help relieve glute, lower back, and thigh pain.
 Sit on your knees with your legs apart shoulder width and your feet pointed behind you.
 Sit back on your heels and then reach around and place your palms on your heels.
 All you need to do is push forward to arch your body and create the ‘hump’ of the camel.

 If you liked this blog and want to read others like it, then check out the rest of our page here!